TheAiSingularity/graphrag-local-ollama/README.md

-# GraphRAG Local Ollama
+# 🚀 GraphRAG Local Ollama

-This repository is an adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag), modified to support local models downloaded using Ollama, thus eliminating the dependency on costly OpenAPI models for inference.
+Welcome to **GraphRAG Local Ollama**!
+This repository is an exciting adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag), tailored to support local models downloaded using Ollama.
+Say goodbye to costly OpenAPI models and hello to efficient, cost-effective local inference using Ollama!

+## 📄 Research Paper

+For more details on the GraphRAG implementation, please refer to the [GraphRAG paper](https://arxiv.org/pdf/2404.16130).

+## 🌟 Features

+- **Local Model Support:** Leverage local models with Ollama for LLM and embeddings.
+- **Cost-Effective:** Eliminate dependency on costly OpenAPI models.
+- **Easy Setup:** Simple and straightforward setup process.

-## Installation and Setup
+## 📦 Installation and Setup

-Follow these steps to set up and use this repository with local models for LLM and embeddings:
+Follow these steps to set up this repository and use GraphRag with local models provided by Ollama :

 1. **Create and activate a new conda environment:**
     ```bash